sumanyumuku98/CovidAid_V2/README.md

 ## Results

-We present the results in terms of both the per-class AUROC (Area under ROC curve) on the lines of `CheXNet`, as well as confusion matrix formed by treating the most confident class prediction as the final prediction.
-We obtain a mean AUROC of `0.9738` (4-class configuration).
+We obtained an accuracy of around `96.46%` on the public test set.
+The mean AUROC for 3-Class configuration was around `0.996`.
+The respective confusion matrix and ROC curve has been shown below:

 <center>
 <table>